napsternxg/Kaggle-StackOverflow-Vis/README.md

 This is something which I feel is useful and is specific to stack overflow as I have tried to map the various countries based on the density of their user activity.
 The infographic shows that some countries are still not using stack overflow.

+**The interactive visualization for the below image can be found at: http://ec2-50-17-90-141.compute-1.amazonaws.com/Kaggle/googleMap.html**

 !["Stack Overflow Country Wide Split for Users"](https://github.com/napsternxg/Kaggle-StackOverflow-Vis/raw/master/Images/StackOverFlowCountryData.png "Stack Overflow Country Wide Split for Users")

 Top Tags on Stack Overflow